 Once any of the users at your site adds a fixture to the Luminaire Library database, it is immediately usable by ALL the users at your site for all projects current and future.

 I see that DraftLogic Electrical assigns a wire / feeder length to both power tree (aka panel to panel and similar) and branch circuit wiring connections and gathers the wire and conduit values together in the bill of materials.
 Since DraftLogic Electrical is not 3D, how are the wire and feeder lengths determined?

 DraftLogic Electrical uses a combination of drawing distances for 2D distances between devices on the same floor, floor match block & floor to floor distance to relative position for devices on different floors, and various modifiers to accomodate for the differences between floor, wall, and ceiling mounted devices.
 By doing so, we virtualize the 3D path of the conduit/cable to extrapolate reasonably accurate device to device distances while still working in a 2D environment.

-There is a swath of user determined modifiers for you to put force to your electrical design preferences for what results in the Bill of Materials and in the Export to IntelliBid.
+There is a swath of user determined modifiers for you to put force to your electrical design preferences for what results in the Bill of Materials.
 See the user manual for detail on what modifiers are applied for each particular connection type.